 disclaimer

 How to Obtain Sealed Records in Wisconsin

 Generally, records expunged or deleted from the Wisconsin circuit courts remain accessible via other agencies.
-In addition to the state’s criminal history repository, the district attorney office, law enforcement departments, and the Department of Transportation may still possess the expunged records.
+In addition to the state’s criminal history repository, the district attorney's office, law enforcement departments, and the Department of Transportation may still possess the expunged records.

 Although Wisconsin courts may not provide further information on expunged records, they may grant access to sealed ones under certain circumstances.
 Courts will generally deny access to sealed records, but they are mandated by law to provide specific reasons for the denial.
 Inquirers seeking access to the sealed records may challenge the denial in a mandamus proceeding.
-If the court determines that the reasons are sufficient and that disclosure of the record does not implicate the interests of the parties of the case, it will issue a decree for disclosure of the requested records.
+If the court determines that the reasons are sufficient and that disclosure of the record does not implicate the interests of the parties in the case, it will issue a decree for disclosure of the requested documents.

 In contrast, if the court determines that disclosing a record may implicate a party’s reputational or privacy interests, the individual must be notified of the request and given a reasonable time to agree to the petition or appeal against it.
-This process only applies to records exempted by court order and not records specifically exempted by state public records law or federal law.
+This process only applies to records exempted by court order and not records exempted explicitly by state public records law or federal law.

+disclaimer